Tata Sons top bidder for Air India: Sources | Business

 Tata Sons have emerged as the top bidder for the takeover of debt-laden state-run airline Air India but the bid is yet to be approved by a group of ministers headed by Home Minister Amit Shah, sources said.

-The bids were evaluated against the reserve price set and Tatas emerged the highest bidder, they said adding this will now have to be placed before the committee of ministers on Air India privatization led by Shah.
+The bids were evaluated against the reserve price set and Tatas emerged as the highest bidder, they said, adding this will now have to be placed before the committee of ministers on Air India privatization led by Shah.
+The other members of the panel called Air India Specific Alternative Mechanism (AISAM) are Finance Minister Nirmala Sitharaman, Commerce Minister Piyush Goyal, and Civil Aviation Minster Jyotiraditya Scindia.

-Tuhin Kanta Pandey, Secretary to the Department of Investment and Public Asset Management (DIPAM) - the government department responsible for privatization, in a tweet said the government has so far not approved the financial bids for Air India.
+Tuhin Kanta Pandey, secretary to the Department of Investment and Public Asset Management (DIPAM) -- the government department responsible for privatization -- in a tweet said the Centre has so far not approved any financial bid for Air India.

-If its bid is accepted, Tata will take over the national carrier they once founded.
+If its bid is accepted by AISAM, Tatas will take over the national carrier they once founded.

 Jehangir Ratanji Dadabhoy (JRD) Tata founded the airline in 1932.
-The airline was called Tata Airlines then.
+It was called Tata Airlines then.

-In 1946, the aviation division of Tata Sons was listed as Air India and, in 1948, the Air India International was launched with flights to Europe.
+In 1946, the aviation division of Tata Sons was listed as Air India and in 1948, Air India International was launched with flights to Europe.

 The international service was among the first public-private partnerships in India, with the government holding 49 percent, the Tatas keeping 25 percent, and the public owning the rest.